nitzmahone/ansible-builder/docs/definition.rst

 additional_build_steps
 **********************

-This section enables you to specify custom build commands in for any build phase.
+This section enables you to specify custom build commands for any build phase.
+These commands will be inserted directly into the instruction file for the container runtime (e.g., `Containerfile` or `Dockerfile`).
+They will need to conform to any rules required for the runtime system.

 Below are the valid keys for this section.
 Each supports either a multi-line string, or a list of strings.